Tag: persuasion

 Want executive presentation templates built for buy-in?

 I’ve built these lessons into The Executive Slide System — 10 PowerPoint templates with structures designed for approval.
-Clients have used these frameworks to raise over £250 million in funding.
+Designed for executives who need approval for proposals that matter.

 Lesson 4: Executive Presentations Need Patterns, Not Promises